Skip to page content

 In choosing your own font stacks, you will probably need two fonts that have similar x-height, so that you can set them using the same font size and line-height.
 Some other factors to compare are hights for lowercase ascenders and descenders, letter width, and stroke thickness.

-If you want to stick with using native font stacks, the Modern Font Stacks website has several examples that you can easily copy.
+If you want to stick with using native font stacks (i.e. those that come with computers, tablets, and phones), then the Modern Font Stacks website has several examples that you can easily copy.

 In choosing your own typefaces from elsewhere, a good place to start is by pairing serif and sans-serif (or slab serif) fonts of the same typeface, if both are available.
-For example, Google Fonts has several typefaces to choose from, such as:
+Google Fonts has several such typefaces to choose from, such as:

 • Alegreya and Alegreya Sans